alexvanzyl/python-aioarango/docs/collection.rst

 A **collection** contains :doc:`documents <document>`.
 It is uniquely identified by its name which must consist only of hyphen, underscore and alphanumeric characters.
-There are three types of collections in aioarango:
+There are three types of collections in python_aioarango:

 * **Standard Collection:** contains regular documents.
 * **Vertex Collection:** contains vertex documents for graphs.
 See